 There has been very little detail pointing towards the release date of Elden Ring since the game’s single development update at E3 2019.
-With no communication from the Japanese developers and the rampant pandemic, it almost seemed as if this project was hinging on the verge of being cancelled.
+With little to no communication from the Japanese developers amidst the rampant pandemic, it almost seemed as if this project was hinging on the verge of being cancelled.

-It’s no surprise that the writer of A Song of Fire and Ice was chosen to work on this.
+It’s no surprise that the writer of A Song of Ice and Fire was chosen to work on this.
 The announcement trailer’s voice-over captures the dark fantasy atmosphere of both sides in this collaboration.

 “I doubt you could even imagine it.
 That which commanded the skies, giving life its fullest brilliance.
 The Elden Ring.
 Shattered, by someone or something.
 Don’t tell me you don’t see it.
 Look up at the sky.
 It burns.”

 Overwhelming dragons, massive legions, hordes of the undead, and a hero to face them all.
 Overthrowing common themes within most RPGs (such as the hustle and bustle of numerous NPCS), this game is committed towards preserving the dark fantasy setting.

 Whatever it may be, we can’t wait to uncover the rich storyline within the world of Elden Ring.

 With very little details revealed as of yet, gameplay notes have been hard to come across.
 What we can assume is that Elden Ring will play off the systems established across Dark Souls, Bloodborne, and Sekiro: Shadows Die Twice, and hopefully reinvent them while providing plenty of new pieces of action for players to sink their teeth into.